Deltares-research/LOCKGATE5/docs/source/sensitivity-analysis.rst

 .. image:: ../images/Test_2.png

 As the figure shows, reducing the width of the channel increases the influence of the numerical instability and causes the instability to occur earlier in the simulation (even before the wave in the lock chamber reaches the second vertical opening at location W).
 This effect is reduced for a wider channel and therefore seems to be less sensitive.
+The peaks are reduced with increasing width in the gate recess.
+This can be explained by the reduction in wave height of the translatory wave in the gate recess for larger channel width and opposite for smaller channel width.

 Width of the vertical opening
 --------------------------------